mlstyszynski/techfest2019/README.md

 The lab topology is delivered within the Ravello Oracle cloud system.

-Every user gets his own virtual lab setup as per the main topology diagram - the devices and servers access information is available in the student url.
+Every user gets his own virtual lab setup as per the main topology diagram.

 You can ssh using putty or secure-crt with the dns names or IP@ listed in ravello interface using your internet connectivity You can also use the ravello console to access the devices.